-Companies in the manufacturing industry have long advertised their wares in print catalogs, and with the advent of the Internet, most catalogs are now available online as well.
+Companies in the manufacturing industry have long advertised their wares in print catalogs, and today, most catalogs are now available online as well.

 But is having an online catalog enough?
-It brings to mind the age-old philosophical question, if a tree falls in an abandoned wilderness, does it make a sound?
+It brings to mind the age-old philosophical question, if a tree falls in the forest, does it make a sound?

 The same could be asked about information that either isn’t accurate or isn’t reaching the right people in the right format for the systems they use.
 Without the most factual and up-to-date data reaching the intended audience, a company’s portfolio could be as overlooked as if it were buried in the back of an old phone book.

 While an internet presence is essential in today’s marketplace, simply having an online product catalog is not enough to be competitive.
 There are a number of reasons why this is the case, most of them having to do with the advanced needs of buyers.

 A company’s in-house engineers can be fielded with all varieties of questions and manual requests that go above and beyond what can be offered in a catalog.
 Engineers often have to find correct configurations for complex parts and components.
 They also need to respond to requests for detailed performance data, 2D drawings and 3D CAD models, and make sure they are the right product for the system they’re designing.
 Engineers and design professionals often find themselves summing up the correct price for various parts and configurations.